by Tom Allen

 A well-functioning stage gate approval process could be viewed as a three-tiered approach:

 - Strategy approval

 - Go/no go

 The strategy approval process should involve an appraisal of targets from an “outside-in” perspective to help establish whether a target could contribute to the overall strategy (essentially, this process should reaffirm and align with the higher level strategic considerations made at the outset of the M&A campaign).
 Consideration should also be given to how due diligence would be approached and compatibility of the target from an integration perspective.

 Negotiation approval should be centered on valuing a select number of targets – it is notable that if valuations are being derived on the basis of publicly available information they are likely to be far more indicative/ballpark in nature (and subject to greater refinement later in the process) than if preliminary due diligence and management discussions have commenced.

-The outcome of a preliminary due diligence exercise (if undertaken) should be to reaffirm the decisions made in strategy approval stage (i.e. the target is a good fit and should be pursued), to assist with pricing decisions and to further identify any challenging integration issues.
-As part of initial integration considerations, thought should be given to the operations of a target, how they align/compliment the existing operations of the acquiring organization, what synergies are available (cost and/or revenue) and the magnitude of the integration project that would have to be undertaken.
+The outcome of a preliminary M&A due diligence exercise (if undertaken) should be to reaffirm the decisions made in strategy approval stage (i.e. the target is a good fit and should be pursued), to assist with pricing decisions and to further identify any challenging integration issues.
+As part of an initial post-merger integration checklist, thought should be given to the operations of a target, how they align/complement the existing operations of the acquiring organization, what synergies are available (cost and/or revenue) and the magnitude of the integration project that would have to be undertaken.